Time Management – Step One: Eat that Frog!

 Benefits of eating that frog

-The gains from managing your time more wisely and having a firmer handle on task prioritization are undeniable: increased productivity, a greater sense of self-fulfillment, reduced stress, and a more balanced life overall.
+The gains from time management handled more wisely and having a firmer handle on task prioritization are undeniable: increased productivity, a greater sense of self-fulfillment, reduced stress, and a more balanced life overall.
 By beginning each day eating the frog, you tackle the most difficult or dreaded task early on, at a time when you are most focused, clear-headed and mentally engaged.
 This will not only clear the task out straight away, it will also fill you with a sense of accomplishment and put you in high spirits.
 You will then be able to use this energy and momentum to sustain your productivity level throughout the rest of your day.
 Not a shabby way to start your day… and year!